ramadis/delitos-caba/README.en.md

 ## Buenos Aires Crime Dataset
-This repository contains a single file, automatically updated with more than `350,980` reported crimes committed in the City of Buenos Aires since 2016.
+This repository generates automatically a single file, updated with more than `350,980` reported crimes committed in the City of Buenos Aires since 2016.

 ### Motive
 Although the data is public (see section 'Clarification'), a complete file is not available for downloading, with all the fields, to simplify the analysis of them.
 This repository solves that problem.

 ### Data
-The file in `JSON` format, is named `delitos.json`.
+The file in `JSON` format, is named `delitos` and can be downloaded from the releses section in `JSON` or `CSV` format.

 Campo | Tipo | Descripción
 -- | -- | --